Product manager: Product management in software development

-The role of the product manager was originally created to manage the complexity of the product lines of a business, as well as to ensure that those products were profitable.
-Product managers can come from many different backgrounds, because their primary skills involve working well with customers and understanding the problems the product is intended to solve.
+The role of the product manager was created to manage the complexity of the product lines of a business, as well as to ensure that those products were profitable.
+Product managers can come from many different backgrounds because their primary skills involve working well with customers and understanding the problems the product is intended to solve.

 A product manager is responsible for orchestrating the various activities associated with ensuring that a product is delivered that meets users' needs.
-A software product manager's role varies as the software moves through its lifecycle; earlier in the development process the product manager meets the intended audience of the product to engage in requirements elicitation, whereas later in the lifecycle the product manager's primary focus may be in acceptance testing of the product.
+A software product manager's role varies as the software moves through its lifecycle; earlier in the development process the product manager meets the intended audience of the product to engage in requirements elicitation, whereas later in the lifecycle the product manager's primary focus may be on acceptance testing of the product.
 Throughout all the stages of the product development process, the product manager represents the needs of end-users, evaluates market trends and competition, and uses this information to determine what features to build.
 For example, a product manager may decide a feature is needed because users are asking for it, or because the feature is needed to stay competitive.
-In order to facilitate this decision-making process the product manager may set out a vision for the product or a general framework for making product decisions.
+To facilitate this decision-making process the product manager may set out a vision for the product or a general framework for making product decisions.
 The product manager also ensures an atmosphere of cohesiveness and focused collaboration between all the members of the team, all in the interest of driving the product forward.
 Product managers are often thought of as sitting at the intersection of business, design, and technology.